Skip to main content

 Required, string

 Unique identifier that identifies the subscription.
-It is the ID you enter when creating a subscription.
+Use the external_id you provided when you created the subscription.

 events.timestamp